PurdueCAM2Project/CAM2ImageTeam/team_standards.md

 ---
 layout: kbase_article
-title: Image Team standards and Github guidelines
+title: Team standards and Github guidelines
 ---

-# Image Team project standards
+# Team project standards

 In order to facilitate smooth collaboration among team members, please try to satisfy these project standards as you do your research.